higlass/higlass/docs/view_config.rst

     ]
   }

-The rest of this section, when it is written, will refer to elements within the individual view sections.
+The rest of this section refers to elements within the individual view sections.

 UIDs
 ^^^^